Sassotek/Mechanistic-Interpretability-for-Vision-Models-Optimization/README.md

 ## Future works
 Optimizing the balance between inference efficiency and accuracy remains an open challenge.
 Future directions could include experimenting with higher τ values while compensating for accuracy loss using techniques like Knowledge Distillation or selective re-training of key components.

+We also looked into Edge Attribution Patching (EAP), a recent method proposed in [2](Attribution Patching Outperforms Automated Circuit Discovery,A. Syed et al,2024), as a faster and more efficient alternative to ACDC.
+It estimates the importance of each edge using attribution scores from a single backward pass.
+Although the idea is promising and has shown good results in other contexts, we decided not to implement it in this work due to limited gains in our specific setup.
+Still, combining EAP with ACDC—as suggested in [2]-might be worth exploring in future work.

 ## References
 - [1][A. Conmy et al. (2023).
 Towards Automated Circuit Discovery for Mechanistic Interpretability.
 In: Advances